 For those that can’t make it to New England on World Oceans Day, private tours can be booked most days from mid-June through Labor Day weekend.
 With each tour, Ocean Edge Resort donates $25 to local oyster beds.

 Coral Frames in the Maldives

-New for this year, Sheraton Maldives Full Moon Resort & Spa has teamed up with Reefscapers to offer guest orientated activities.
+Sheraton Maldives Full Moon Resort & Spa has teamed up with Reefscapers to offer guest orientated activities.
 These sea life activities are specifically designed to help save the surrounding coral reefs under threat.
-One activity is a program where coral frames are placed around the resort’s house reef.
+One activity involves coral frames placed around the resort’s house reef.

 Weekly interactive frame building sea life activities led by experts at the hotel will offer hands on experience in how to ensure marine wildlife can continue to thrive, whilst reducing your own coral reef footprint.

 A marine biologist stationed at the resort will conduct marine life educational workshops and guided snorkeling tours.
 The coral from these frames will hopefully eventually grow onto the natural reef substrate.
 This will improve the coral cover to build the marine habitat, increasing the number of species of fish and sea life.